Crowfunder/crowfunder.github.io/_posts/dynamic-github-profile/2025-09-03-dynamic-github-profiles.md

 Well, now we're in quite a pickle.
 I started digging for why the images in README are not updating.
 I found this [discussion](https://github.com/orgs/community/discussions/46773) and it remarked using a PURGE http method, which the GitHub API apparently understands (I've not once heard of that method in my entire lifetime).
 But that solution is a little tedious - manually invoking the API twice a day is, generally speaking, not the best solution.
 Automating it was also uncertain, as I wasn't sure if the cache URLs were really static, especially after purging cache.

 Fortunately enough, yet another, surprisingly simple [solution](https://github.com/atom/markdown-preview/issues/207#issuecomment-248848108) was proposed - appending a question mark at the end of the image URL (if it isn't already parameterized, if it is then it already shouldn't cache the image) .
 As stupidly simple as it is, it warrants a cache miss every single time.
 Upon applying this quick tweak, the image changes were finally visible.
 The profile was complete... or was it?

+## What's next?
+Knowing that you can freely modify your README.md with scheduled arbitrary code execution, I think you can imagine that anything is possible.
+For example, another great idea I had in mind was displaying the weather in my city for recruiters to indulge themselves in it (be it out of envy or schadenfreude, mostly the latter though).

+Generous free tiers are amazing, especially for CI/CD which will inevitably be abused, be it for building malware, or for swapping images on a GitHub profile.